Data Risk Management: Framework, Assessment & Strategies

 Exploiting leaked credentials and session tokens has become criminals’ preferred method for gaining initial access because it bypasses traditional security defenses and goes undetected.

-Schedule a demo to learn how Breachsense gives you visibility into your leaked data so that you can act before criminals do, or assess your dark web exposure with our exposure scanner.
+Schedule a demo to see how Breachsense shows you your leaked data so you can act before criminals do, or assess your dark web exposure with our exposure scanner.

 Data Risk Management FAQ

-Data risk management is how you identify, assess, and reduce risks to your data.
-It involves setting up policies, procedures, and tools to protect your data from threats.
-Common threats include unauthorized access, data breaches, and data corruption.
+Data risk management is how you find and reduce risks to your data.
+It involves setting up policies and tools to protect your data from threats like unauthorized access and data breaches.

 The four main types of risk management are: 1) Risk Avoidance (eliminating the risk entirely), 2) Risk Mitigation (reducing the probability or impact), 3) Risk Transfer (shifting responsibility through insurance or outsourcing), and 4) Risk Acceptance (acknowledging and accepting the risk when mitigation costs exceed potential losses).

 Data breaches involving compromised credentials are the most common type of data risk.
-According to research, 86% of all breaches involve stolen or weak passwords, making credential compromise the leading threat you face today.
+The Verizon DBIR found that 86% of breaches involve stolen or weak passwords, making credential compromise the leading threat you face today.

 Human error is responsible for approximately 95% of cybersecurity breaches.
-This includes mistakes like clicking phishing emails, using weak passwords, misconfiguring security settings, falling for social engineering attacks, and inadvertently exposing sensitive data through improper handling.
+This includes mistakes like clicking phishing emails and using weak passwords.
+Misconfigured security settings and accidental data exposure are common too.

 A thorough data risk assessment follows 8 steps: identify your data assets, classify data by sensitivity, identify threats and vulnerabilities, assess impact and likelihood, prioritize risks, implement controls, monitor effectiveness, and document findings for your team.